ImfWorkHere/WebApp2/README.md

 ## About
 A RESTful API for searching geo names (cities, rivers and so on).
 Built using ASP.Net, Entity Framework, SQL Server, Seq, Docker, docker-compose.
 Taking data from [here](http://geonames.org).

+[!NOTE] Free data dump from geoname.org is no longer available.

 ## Documentation
 API supports following methods: